Here are some of our top Public WiFi security tips to help you stay safe on public WiFi networks:

 3. Be wary of any network which doesn’t ask for a password

 Be very wary of any Wi-Fi network that doesn’t ask for a password.
 At the very minimum there should be a WPA2 password for Wi-Fi access.
-If you can get straight onto the internet with no password then it means the network is unencrypted and anyone else on that network can see your device and potentially all the contents on it, steal your bank details, user names and passwords.
-Don’t type in your credit card details, don’t buy anything and don’t visit your banks website.
-All G5Zone hotspots operate client isolation which means your device is not visible to others, this helps protect against man-in-the-middle attacks.
+If you can get straight onto the internet with no password then it means the network is unsecured or open.
+The provider likely hasn’t thought about public WiFi security!
+If its unsecured its likely that anyone else on that network can see your device and potentially all the contents on it.
+Cyber crimimals seek out unsecured WiFi networks to steal your bank details, user names and passwords and more.
+Never type in your credit card details, don’t buy anything and don’t visit your banks website.
+All G5Zone Wi-Fi networks operate client isolation which means your device is not visible to others, this helps protect against man-in-the-middle attacks.

 4. Run important security updates on your device